gsaponaro/tcds-gestures/README.md

 * Giovanni Saponaro, Lorenzo Jamone, Alexandre Bernardino and Giampiero Salvi.
 Beyond the Self: Using Grounded Affordances to Interpret and Describe Others' Actions.
 IEEE Transactions on Cognitive and Developmental Systems, 2018 (accepted).

+If this work is useful for your research, please kindly cite that paper.

 ## Description

 We propose a developmental approach that allows a robot to interpret and describe the actions of human agents by reusing previous experience.